E-delweiss/HomeMade_FaceID/FaceVerification/roadmap.md

 > *Each of these definitions depend on where the negative is, relatively to the anchor and positive.
 We can therefore extend these three categories to the negatives : __hard negatives__, __semi-hard negatives__ or __easy negatives__.*

-The \Batch-All Triplet\ method will find all valid triplets in a batch : regarding all the positives, we select an anchor and construct a *valid* triplet (i,j,k) such as;
+The "Batch-All Triplet" method will find all valid triplets in a batch : regarding all the positives, we select an anchor and construct a *valid* triplet (i,j,k) such as;
 * i, j and k must be distinct
 * label[i] equals label[j] (find a positive)
 * labels[i] differents from label[k] (find a negative)

 Then, *only those valid triplets* will feed the model.

-An other method of mining is the \Batch Hard\ : for each anchor, we select the hardest positive (biggest distance A-P) and the hardest negative among the batch.
+An other method of mining is the "Batch Hard": for each anchor, we select the hardest positive (biggest distance A-P) and the hardest negative among the batch.

 According to the [paper](https://arxiv.org/abs/1703.07737), the batch hard strategy yields to the best performance.
 However it really depends on the dataset and a Batch-All method is chosen here for simplicity.